Newspaper comics and pictures make great gift wrap.

-I’m reducing my waste of toothpaste tubes by using cardboard boxed baking soda instead.
-My dentist hygienist highly approved (she does the same) and suggested limiting the rinsing afterwards at night.
+I’m reducing my waste of toothpaste tubes by using cardboard-boxed baking soda instead.
+My dentist hygienist highly approved (she does the same) and suggested limiting the rinsing afterward at night.
 She said the baking soda would continue to eliminate bacteria while sitting in my mouth.
 Though gross at first, you get used to it.

 Natural Breath Fresheners